Redcolaborar/Red-Colaborar/wp-content/plugins/bp-profile-search/readme.txt

 To build a search form, use the form settings, and select the form's search results page among the existing Members directories.

-To display a search form:
+To display a search form...

-* in its Members directory, select *Add to Directory: Yes* in the form settings
+* in its Members directory: select *Add to Directory = Yes* in the form settings
-* in a sidebar or widget area, use the widget *Profile Search*
+* in a sidebar or widget area: use the widget *Profile Search*
-* in a post or page, use the shortcode **[bps_display form='id of your form' template='name of your form template']**
+* in a post or page: use the shortcode **[bps_display form='id of your form' template='name of your form template']**

 To build a Members directory, use the shortcode: